Pioneers of change

 Leading the way

-Kevin Hartley is the founder and director of Earth Funerals.
+Kevin Hartley is the Founder, Project Director and CEO of Earth Funerals.
 He has more than 20 years of experience in the funeral and cemetery industries, giving him a broad and deep understanding of the sector.

 Kevin has won awards for his innovative bio-coffin designs and is considered an authority on natural burials.